syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 ---
 layout: post
 title: Syncfusion | Layout nodes and connectors in an organized structure
-description: How to arrange Nodes by using the Automatic Layouts?
+description: The SfDiagram Control provides the ability to automatically arrange nodes using one of the predefined layouts.
 platform: wpf
 control: SfDiagram
 documentation: ug